welpo/tabi/README.md

 theme = "catppuccin-frappe"
 style = "class"
 ```

+   Zola generates and tabi loads the stylesheet for the configured theme.
+Choose any theme from [this list](https://textmate-grammars-themes.netlify.app/). tabi requires `style = "class"`.

 5. Create a `content/_index.md` file.
 This file controls how your home page looks and behaves.
 Choose one of the following options: